Official Transcript Requirements

 - The checklist in your application portal does not track the receipt of official versus non-official documents.
 If you are uncertain which of your official documents are missing, please email [email protected] to inquire.

 - Bachelor degree transcripts must be both official and final.
-Please do not have your official transcript sent until after your school has posted the degree awarded date on the document, otherwise you will have a resend your transcript.
+Please do not have your official transcript sent until after your school has posted the degree awarded date on the document, otherwise you will have to resend your transcript.

 - Students who attended GW previously are not required to provide an official GW transcript.